erikologic/secret-party-online-3d-videochat/aws-cdk/README.md

 You might want to deploy in a region closer to you, e.g. `eu-west-2` (London)
 You can overwrite your env var like this: `AWS_REGION=eu-west-2 npx cdk deploy`

+## Manually deploy/launch the app
+- disable all the safety/type checks around any `DUCKDNS_` env
+- disable the deployment of userdata
+- log in the EC2 via Session Manager
+- run the commands from `script/deploy.sh` on the instance manually

 ## Monitoring / troubleshooting
 To debug the deployment you can:
 - check in CloudFormation that the deployment went fine